 Mass BudgetA rocket like the Atlas V 551 can only carry so much mass into space.
-As engineers plan the mission, they have to follow a tight budget for the spacecraft’s load, which includes propellant, science instruments, and communication antennas.
+As engineers planned the mission, they had to follow a tight budget for the spacecraft’s load, which includes propellant, science instruments, and communication antennas.

 Check out the key stages of the launch.